 New Product Lines in Product Search

 A new patent from Google is on new products appearing in existing product lines.
-An example is a laptop that comes with more Ram or a bigger hard drive, or a camera with a zoom lens that it didn’t have before.
+An example is a laptop with more Ram or a bigger hard drive or a camera with a zoom lens that it didn’t have before.

 Searchers often search for products offered for sale.
 Google is trying to understand the intent behind shopping-related search queries.

-For Google to be able to do that well, it has to understand different aspects of product categories.
+For Google to do that well, it has to understand different aspects of product categories.
 This can include such things as:

 - Gets associated with a brand

 - Is in a specific product line

 The patent tells us it needs to detect terms designating product lines from within product queries from searchers.

 That includes associating detected product line terms along with their corresponding brands.
 That would let Google keep up with new product lines and retiring product lines soon after changes occur.

 Under the new Google patent is a process aimed at determining product lines from product search queries:

 - Classifying a product query to identify a product category

 - Identifying a brand for the product query

 - Choosing the brand from a list of known brands for the product category

 Unknown Product Lines

 The patent tells us that it may identify unknown product line terms within a product query.

 A metric may indicate how well the unknown product line terms correspond to an actual product line within the brand.

 The metric may be compared to a specified threshold.
-The unknown product line terms may be designated as a new product line of the brand if the metric compares to the specified threshold.
+For example, the unknown product line terms may be designated as a new product line if the metric compares to the specified threshold.

 A product search may be performed using the product query.
 Product search results may be returned according to the product search.

 This product lines patent is at: